kevivmatrix/mec-task-01/README.md

 	Code relevance:    we store several things as jsonb, including the important raw data that comes from the partners.
 I also use it for result recording and other feedback / messages.
 I have placeholders for more, as I anticipate needing it for various particular carbon-calculation parameters, per product or partner.

+	Good work on the task 5 cleanup.
+My only comments would be minor style questions, so I'll skip right over them here, and make sure we keep you moving.

+As you've heard on the calls, reports are coming up.
+Let's get you there.
+This is a sizable one, and much more like a full coding problem.

+Task 6)  Async Reporting

+	a)  Simple exporting.

+	Problem:    Our admin users want to export the whole list pretty often.
+Customers, in (imaginary) production use, are so numerous that foreground AA exporting is taking too long.
+It needs to go in the background.
+Looking ahead, we need to get away from AA export anyhow, to do more interesting reporting.

+	Use Case:   Admin users should be able to trigger a full export of all customers that runs in the background.
+"Full" meaning all fields, including the contact types.
+When it's done, they would like to have that export findable on the site, and be able to share a link to it, rather than handing the full file around on email.

+	Suggestion:  That use case suggests a model with an attached file.
+After creation, it could send its job to the queue, but otherwise can be managed by AA.

+	Tech limitations:     For consistency with other code, use Carrierwave for attachements, and S3 for storage, at least on production.
+(Dev storage is your choice -- I'm fine with S3 even locally, for consistency)        Heroku doesn't offer Redis yet in its Indian regional deploys, so use Delayed::Job w/ AR storage.
+(Also, this is a low-volume queue, so the DB penalty of DJ is insignificant)

+	This will need to get deployed to Heroku, which will be another step

+	On S3, use a bucket I just made called htllc-mec-vivek

+	I made an IAM user with access.
+The access key is at the bottom of this email.
+The secret I will skype you, for a modicum of security.
+Remember not to post the keys to github.

+	Looking ahead on the next parts, in case it informs your design:
+	6b)  will be making generalizing:   a couple other varieties of reports, that do some calculations for different output 6c)  will be adding the ability to accept ransack query params to limit the reporting.

 </pre>